Willow Flycatcher (Empidonax traillii)

 Status

-The Willow flycatcher is a Forest Service sensitive species, a U.S. Fish and Wildlife Service species of concern, and has been listed as an endangered species by the State of California since 1990.
-Currently, half of the California breeding population of the Willow flycatcher is in the Sierra Nevada.
+The willow flycatcher is a Forest Service sensitive species, a U.S. Fish and Wildlife Service species of concern, and has been listed as an endangered species by the State of California since 1990.
+Currently, half of the California breeding population of the willow flycatcher is in the Sierra Nevada.
 According to the USFS, the Sierran subspecies of the willow flycatcher has the highest priority for conservation because of their high potential for extirpation from the Sierra (USDA 2001 SNFPA pg.143).
-Meadow habitat loss is a primary threat to this subspeices (Harris et al 1986; Valentine et al. 1988; USDA SNFPA 2001).
-Forests currently with the species as a management indicator species are the Eldorado, Modoc, Sierra, Stanislaus, and Tahoe National Forests and the Lake Tahoe Basin Management Unit.
+Meadow habitat loss is a primary threat to this subspecies (Harris et al 1986; Valentine et al. 1988; USDA SNFPA 2001).
+Federal forests in California currently listing the species as a management indicator species are the Eldorado, Modoc, Sierra, Stanislaus, and Tahoe National Forests and the Lake Tahoe Basin Management Unit.

 Scientific Research